freecityhacks/fch-docs/README.md

 On the other hand, if you however are interested in exploring our platform to:
 * help mentor young learners
 * share knowledge and experience with the wider tech community
-* host, maintain, and or collaborate on a new or existing open source project
+* host, maintain, and/or collaborate on a new or existing open source project throught this platform
-* contribute to improving the structure and advocating the future of this platform
+* contribute to improving our structure and experience, and advocating for the future of this platform

 We would be very pleased to provide you with the most amazing support.
 Simply contact [freecityhacks@outlook.com](mailto://freecityhacks@outlook.com)